 If you ask this question at the start of every campaign I guarantee that you will automatically increase the success of it.
 By taking the time to think about this you will have to make your campaign more effective.

 For instance, if you are going to advertise in the newspaper you might now be thinking how can you track the response?
 Most solicitors are not very thorough at asking how new clients arrive on the telephone or at their office, so you need to do this job for them.
-For instance, on our range of new instruction generating LawKits for solicitors, we ask the potential clients to mention the LawKits when they call so that the solicitors that order them know they are working.

 Other ways to measure include asking the client to quote a special code to receive a discount or an additional benefit of the service (eg quote XXYY to receive your free copy of our “Guide to Inheritance Tax” when you ask us to help you move home).